OnlpLab/NEMO/README.md

 2. To get token-level labels we have three options:
     *  `run_ner_model` command with `token-single` model.
-    * `token-multi` labels can be mapped to `token-single` labels to get standard token-lingle output.
-Command: `multi_to_single`.
+    * the predicted labels of the `token-multi` can be mapped to `token-single` labels to get standard token-single output.
+The command `multi_to_single` does this end-to-end.
     * Morpheme-level output can be aligned back to token-level boundaries.
-Command: `morph_hybrid_align_tokens` (achieved best token-level results in our experiments).
+Command: `morph_hybrid_align_tokens` (this achieved best token-level results in our experiments).

 | Run `token-single`        |  Map `token-multi` to `token-single` | Align `morph` NER with Tokens  |
 |:--:|:---------------------:|:---:|